VulcanJS/vulcan-docs/source/data-loading.md

 #### Alternative Approach

-You can replace any of Nova's generic HoCs with your own tailor-made HoCs (whether it's for queries or mutations) using the `graphql` utility.
+You can replace any of Vulcan's generic HoCs with your own tailor-made HoCs (whether it's for queries or mutations) using the `graphql` utility.
 Note that if you do so, you will need to manually [update your queries](http://dev.apollodata.com/react/cache-updates.html) after each mutation.